How to Write a Top Project Specification

 • Feature requirements per user role.

 Obviously, you can describe the user roles in a simple text format.
 The cost of mistakes here is high.
-If you don’t plan this part of the specs well, you can end up with very disappointing results after the product is released.
+If you don’t plan this part of your technical spec well, you can end up with very disappointing results after the product is released.

 5. Design mockups or wireframes